 - What are the prerequisite courses for the program?

-- Human Anatomy and Physiology I&II, 8 semester hours with lab course; or,
+- Human Anatomy and Physiology I&II, with lab; or,

 - Medical Terminology or an approved self-study course

 - General Biology I&II with lab; or,

 - When do prerequisite courses need to be completed?

 - Candidates may apply before completing all the prerequisite courses but must have a reasonable chance of completing all the requirements by the time of enrollment in the DPT program.

 - What is the time limit on course prerequisites?

 - Any completed prerequisites are recommended to be completed within 10 years prior to the application deadline.